Yorkshire Bank: Incorporation and 19th century growth

-The 1911 Collapse
+The 1911 collapse

 In 1911, the Bank's deposits of £18.5 million were supported by reserves of only £468,000.
-Although these deposits were repayable on demand, the funds were largely invested in fixed rate government securities.
-The directors feared that a fall in the value of investments could threaten a run on the Bank.
+Although these deposits were repayable on demand, the funds were largely invested in fixed rate government securities, which, although liquid, fluctuated in value.
+The directors feared that a fall in the value of investments could threaten a run on the bank.
 In a rescue sponsored by the Bank of England, the Yorkshire Penny Bank was acquired by a consortium of eleven clearing banks.
 Additional capital of £11.5 million was injected into the Bank and further guarantees given to cover potential losses.
-The old Board was replaced and a new Bank of the same name was formed.
-The eventual deficiency of £2.5 million was greater than the banks’ shareholders’ guarantees and further Government guarantees were obtained.
+The old Board was replaced and a new bank of the same name was formed.
+The eventual deficiency of £2.5 million was greater than the bank's shareholders' guarantees, and further Government guarantees were obtained.

 Recovery

 Despite the Bank's philanthropic origins, the new shareholders required it to be profitable.
 The operational limits of 10 miles over the border were removed and, in another change, overdrafts were allowed.
 However, the inter-war years were "not distinguished by any great progress": between 1920 and 1932 deposits stood at around £29 million.
-In the late 1920s and early 1930s a few new branches were opened and by 1939 deposits had grown to £39 million.
+In the late 1920s and early 1930s a few new branches were opened, and by 1939 deposits had grown to £39 million.
 However, it proved difficult to open new branches because of complaints from its shareholders that the Yorkshire was competing with their existing business.
-Helped by inflation, the Bank's deposits rose to £95m.in 1948, the year that Henry Ashworth became general manager.
+Helped by inflation, the Bank's deposits rose to £95 million in 1948, the year that Henry Ashworth became general manager.
 However, the Bank was still trying to combine the strengths of the local penny banks with the requirements of a modern commercial institution.
 There were still 677 evening branches; these were deemed out of date and by 1955 only 79 remained.
-Instead, Ashworth wanted to increase lending to customers and in 1959 the word "Penny", widely thought to be off-putting to large customers, was finally dropped from the Bank's title leaving just the simple Yorkshire Bank Ltd.
+Instead, Ashworth wanted to increase lending to customers; and in 1959 the word "Penny", widely thought to be off-putting to large customers, was finally dropped from the Bank's title, leaving just the simple Yorkshire Bank Ltd.

-The 1952 Reorganisation
+The 1952 reorganisation

-Despite Ashworth's intentions, the Bank's funds were still largely invested in Government securities – only 4 per cent of assets were in overdrafts.
-As in 1911, falling Gilt values again threatened a substantial deficit and by 1952 another increase in capital was required.
+Despite Ashworth's intentions, the bank's funds were still largely invested in British Government securities ("gilts"); only 4 per cent of assets were in overdrafts.
+As in 1911, falling gilt values again threatened a substantial deficit, and by 1952 another increase in capital was required.
 Midland Bank held 37.5% of the shares and did not wish to continue, selling its holding to the other members of the consortium, now down to seven.
 The clearing bank mergers of 1968 further reduced the number of shareholders down to four: National Westminster, Barclays, Lloyds Bank and Williams & Glyn.
-The shift in the asset structure continued and by 1970 overdrafts had reached £100, rising to £337 million in 1979, or 54% of assets, a far cry from the 4% of 1952.
+The shift in the asset structure continued and by 1970 overdrafts had reached £100 million, rising to £337 million in 1979, or 54% of assets, a far cry from the 4% of 1952.